intel-analytics/BigDL-2.x/python/nano/example/tensorflow/segmentation/Readme.md

     You can run this example in your conda environment with the following command:

     ```
-    python Segmentation.py
+    python segmentation.py
     ```

 ## Result
-You can check the evaluate result at the end of running output.
+You can check the evaluation result at the end of the running output.
 ```
 58/58 [==============================] - 12s 211ms/step - loss: 0.3430 - accuracy: 0.8843
 ```